-If you need any kind of support or advice, please contact the Diocesan Safeguarding Adviser, the DBS Administrator or your Archdeacon:
+If you need any kind of support or advice, please contact the Diocesan Safeguarding Advisers, the DBS Administrator or your Archdeacon:

 Archdeacon of the East Riding